Le Morte D’Arthur III 5 states:

-Arthur’s court is said to be located at a place called Celliwig in Cernyw.
+Triad 1 states one of Arthur’s tribal thrones is Celliwig in Cornwall.
+Other sources confirm that Arthur’s court was located there.
 I believe it must be a place that occupies a prime strategic site in Cornwall.
 The Romans had to make a similar decision as to where to locate their forts.
-Two of their three known forts in Cornwall are a mere 5 miles apart.
+Two of their four known forts in Cornwall are a mere 5 miles apart.
 Both occupy hilltops that overlook the highest navigable point on major Cornish rivers.

 The first is at Nanstallon and the associated river is the Camel which drains on the north coast at Padstow.
 The second fort is at Restormel, near the river Fowey which drains on the south coast at the town of Fowey.
 The forts are separated by an east-west ridgeway, possibly prehistoric in origin, which runs along the central spine of Cornwall.
 They could also monitor the north-south traffic, some of which would be avoiding having to sail round the tip of the peninsula.

 It is here, near the geographical centre of Cornwall and between the two forts, that Castle Canyke or Kynock is situated.
 It is the largest hill-fort in Cornwall and I believe it to be Kelli wic.
 It is bivallate and oval in shape measuring 348 m and 308 m.
 Ferdinand Lot (1901) thought Arthur’s residence was Bodmin, the town the castle is located in, and he noted that nearby was a place called Callywith.
 Nearby is Callywith wood, perhaps originally part of the forest indicated by the meaning of the name Celliwig, i.e forest grove.

 “The name Camulodūnon is most probably the source of Camelot …”